 The branding of the amenity kit also rotates every so often.
 In the past, I’ve seen Lufthansa hand out Rimowa and Braun Buffel (among others) amenity kits.
 On this flight, I received a Van Laack amenity kit filled with the same goodies that Lufthansa’s been handing out for years.
 I really like their eye mask and find the 5-milliliter La Prairie samples to be great (but too small).
 I’ve received a Van Laack amenity kit in the past, but this version of the kit doubles as a tablet holder.

 The last improvement that Lufthansa’s made to the first-class amenities is the introduction of one free Wi-Fi voucher per first-class passenger.
-Lufthansa’s Wi-Fi network, FlyNet, now charges $34 for 24 hours of internet access with a 1 GB limit, so the voucher definitely came in handy for me.
+Lufthansa’s Wi-Fi network, FlyNet, now charges $34 (about £27) for 24 hours of internet access with a 1 GB limit, so the voucher definitely came in handy for me.